sparksuite/w3c-css-validator/CONTRIBUTING.md

 ## 7. Format the code

 To standardize the code’s stylization into our preferred format, run `yarn format` at the root of the repository.
-Most problems can automatically be fixed, but if there are some that can’t be, go ahead and address those manually.
+Most problems can automatically be fixed, but if some can’t, go ahead and address those manually.

 ## 8. Commit your changes